 3.72.
 Inspection and marking of certain scaffolds

+(1) In this regulation —

+“licensed person”, in relation to a scaffold, means a person who holds a high risk work licence authorising the person to do scaffolding work involving that type of scaffold.

-(1) A person who is the main contractor at a workplace or if there is not a main contractor, the person who causes to be erected at a workplace a cantilevered scaffold, a hung scaffold, a spur scaffold, a suspended scaffold or any scaffold from which a person or thing could fall more than 4 metres, must ensure that the scaffold is inspected by a competent person —
+(1a) If, at a workplace, there is erected a scaffold from which a person or object could fall more than 4 metres, the person who is the main contractor and the person who caused the scaffold to be erected must ensure that the scaffold is inspected by a licensed person and tagged during the inspection in accordance with subregulation (2) —

-(a) before the scaffold is used;
+(a) before the scaffold is used; and